antronerds/r2-tutorials/docs/Analysing_Time_Series.md

 -------------
   ![](_static/images/R2d2_logo.png)***Did you know that Venn diagrams can be created directly from your genecategories of choice?**

->*In the My Settings section you can upload text files containing your lists of genes and store them as genecaterory.
+>*In the 'User Options' menu section you can upload text files containing your lists of genes and store them as gene caterory.
 Repeating the procedure described above will produce the desired Venn diagrams.*

 --------------